Theo612/Theo612/README.md

 # Presentation

-Hi, my name is Théo and I am a Bioinformaticien with a passion for Artificial Intelligence and the discovery of new IT tools.
+Hi, my name is Théo and I am a Bioinformatician with a passion for Artificial Intelligence and the discovery of new IT tools.
 I am also passionate about soccer, running and Formula 1.

 # Familiar language